 - Tip #1 – Avoid buying wall panel or enclosure systems with the accessories already built in – Prebuilt shower wall surrounds with pre-made ledges or flimsy support bars are built with everybody (and I would contend nobody) in mind.
 This is a tragic design flaw for an accessible shower.
 You’ll want to determine (and be able to control) where your grab bars, seats and recessed niches are placed.
 If Mom has a weak left arm – think about where it’s best for her to enter.
 Put grab bars in the best location for her.
 Conversely if she’s using a shower chair how high up from the floor should a shampoo niche be placed so she can reach it without assistance or straining.

 - Tip #2 – Don’t settle for ugly accessories – In the old days the only grab bars available looked just like the ones you see in a hospital room.
 This is no longer the case.
 There are decorative grab bars.
 There are teak fold down seats.
-Accessible accessories don’t need to be agonizing to look at.
+There are stainless steel shower trays with removable inserts which make cleaning a breeze.
+Accessible accessories (say that fast 5 times) don’t need to be agonizing to look at.

 Little Known Secret #5 1/2 – CAPS are not only useful to keep liquid in a bottle.
 Get the help of a CAPS – a “Certified Aging in Place Specialist.”

 When you think about caps you wouldn’t associate it with an accessible shower – but I’m going to argue you should!
 You see there are experts around the country (yes – I’m one – but you won’t find me on the top of a Pepsi bottle) who are called Certified Aging In Place Specialists (or CAPS) (although, I like a friend of mine’s term which is Living in Place Specialist better).
 CAPS are trained to design spaces for people who want to stay in their homes (not Assisted Living Facilities) longer.